dsa-ou/allowed/docs/usage.md

 ```
 The message only shows the statement, operator, function, method that isn't allowed.
 For example, if the line of code is `from random import choice`,
-then the possible flagged constructs are:
+then the message may be:
 - `from import`: the `from ... import ...` statement isn't allowed
 - `random`: importing the `random` module isn't allowed
 - `choice`: importing the `random.choice()` function isn't allowed.